jcubic/wayne/README.md

 });
 ```

-You can read more in article [The service worker lifecycle](https://web.dev/service-worker-lifecycle/)
+You can read more in the article [The service worker lifecycle](https://web.dev/service-worker-lifecycle/)
 by Jake Archibald.

 ## Demo